Deploying IP Fabric Virtual Machine (VM)

 -

-Inbound port rules > Public inbound ports
+Inbound port rules > Public inbound portsshould be set toNone.

-Licensing > License type
+Set Licensing > License typetoOther.

 Disks